opp556687/Data-Compression/README.md

 # Data-Compression
  NCU Data Compression homework
-* in the repoistory implement two kind algorithm
+* in the repoistory implement two encode method
     * Huffman
         * encode with original data
         * encode with DPCM